Which Of The FollowingIs A Biased Estimator? The Shocking Answer You Need To Know

 Why It Matters

 Understanding whether an estimator is biased isn’t just an academic exercise—it has real consequences.
-In medical trials, for instance, a biased estimator could make a drug appear more or less effective than it truly is.
+In practice, in medical trials, for instance, a biased estimator could make a drug appear more or less effective than it truly is.
 In business, biased forecasts might lead to poor resource allocation or missed opportunities.

 The Trade-Off with Variance

-Take this: in machine learning, ridge regression uses a biased estimator of the coefficients.
+To give you an idea, in machine learning, ridge regression uses a biased estimator of the coefficients.
 It introduces a small amount of bias to dramatically reduce variance, often resulting in better predictive performance than an unbiased ordinary least squares regression.

 How It Works